tannerdolby/tannerdolby.com/src/writing/11ty-iterate-global-data.md

 {{ preview }}

-In 11ty, after creating [Global Data files](https://www.11ty.dev/docs/data-global/) inside the `_data/*.js` directory, they can be accessed by any template in the project structure.
-I'm still a relatively new developer, but I think its safe to say we've all encountered that moment when faced with creating a large grid of repeating card elements (with different data) or a long listing column of values.
+In 11ty, after creating [Global Data files](https://www.11ty.dev/docs/data-global/) inside the `_data/*.js` directory.
+The data files can be accessed by any template in the project structure.

+I think its safe to say when building a website, you might be faced with creating a large grid of repeating card elements (with different data) or a long listing column of values.
+This could be menu items on a restaurant menu, profiles on a main page, the list goes on and on.

 Why sit there and type out 30 different `.card` containers when you can store each card elements data inside a global `.json` file.
 To then iterate through that global card data and generate 30 elements from only one `.card` containers markup within a layout or markdown file.
 This could be data fetched from an API and stored in a `.json` file or by simply typing in the data needed by hand into a `_data/*.json` file.